 Pull: Pulling an object.
 For example, pulling the door to open it. ·

 Drag: It requires two bodies.
 When one body is dragged over another

 It is the force that acts without any physical contact between the bodies.

 Electrostatic Force: The electrostatic force acts between two charged bodies.
-It is very similar to gravitational force but the only difference is that the gravitational force acts between masses whereas this force acts between charged bodies.
-Example - On rubbing scale on woollen cloth and take it near to the pieces of paper, it will attract those paper.
+It is very similar to gravitational force, but the only difference is that the gravitational force acts between masses, whereas this force acts between charged bodies.
+Example - On a rubbing scale on woollen cloth and take it near to the pieces of paper, it will attract those paper.

 Unit of Force:

-Unit of force is Newton (N).
+The unit of force is Newton (N).
 A Newton is a force required to give a mass of 1 kilogram (1 kg) an acceleration of 1 meter per second squared (1 m/s²).
-SI unit of mass is kilogram (kg) and acceleration is meter per second squared (m/sec²) hence it is written as kg m/sec² which is denoted by Newton.
+SI unit of mass is the kilogram (kg), and acceleration is the meter per second squared (m/sec²); hence it is written as kg m/sec², which is denoted by Newton.

 Line of Action:

 The application of force can be represented by a line of action.
 It is the geometric representation of the force.